CHEGEBB/Geo-Phone-Tracker/README.md

 ```

 ### Notes:
-- Replace `your_opencage_api_key_here` in the `.env` example with your actual OpenCage API key.
-- Customize the GitHub repository URL (`https://github.com/yourusername/phonenum-locator.git`) and author information (`CHEGEBB`) as appropriate.
+- Customize the GitHub repository URL (`https://github.com/yourusername/GeoTracker.git`) and author information (`CHEGEBB`) as appropriate.

-This README provides clear instructions for installing dependencies, setting up the API key, running the script, and understanding its functionality, ensuring that any user can easily utilize your Phone Number Locator script.
+- Ensure your `.env` file and API key are correctly set up before running the script.